crsl4/mindful-programming/lecture.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
-In the abstract, this is the state on GitHub:
+In the abstract, this is the state on github:
 ```
 A -- B -- C (on GitHub)
 ```